 “Countless companies that have designs for products and equipment to create specific components,” he explained.
 “For us to feel that we need to upset that, and to disrupt it all at once, wouldn’t help the industry as a whole to solve the challenge of reducing plastic’s footprint.”

-Here are 25 companies developing innovative packaging solutions in the food industry:
+Here are 25 companies developing innovative sustainable packaging solutions in the food industry:

 - Agilyx – Launched in 2006, the Oregon-based startup created a fully recyclable polystyrene, the same material used to make the infamous red Solo cups.

 - Arekapak – The Berlin-based startup created a sustainable packaging design from the areca palm leaf that it claims requires less water and energy consumption for production without added chemical substances.